primaryodors/primarydock/README.md

 PrimaryDock also offers a web interface that allows you to run a local copy of the same data explorer pages that power the PrimaryOdors website.

-To Use PrimaryDock and Pepteditor, please first clone the repository, then execute the following commands:
+To use PrimaryDock and Pepteditor, please first clone the repository, then execute the following commands:

 ```
 make primarydock